fhogan/primitive_planning/README.md

         :param t: (util.PoseStamped) list of timestamps associated with each pose
         :param N: (util.PoseStamped) Number of keypoints in the plan (i.e., len(plan_dict['t'])

 Note: All poses are expressed using the custom data type PoseStamped defined in 'helper/util.py'.
 This is to keep compatibility with rospy.
+Videos of the example simulations are provided in ''